whatsupmailbox/whatsupmailbox.github.io/_posts/2016-04-11-Oui-Please-Vol-2-1-La-Vie-En-Rose-Subscription-Box-Review-Coupon.md

 <center><img src='/images/OuiPlease21LesPetitesParisScarf3.jpg'></center>

 <p>I love the color and pattern of this scarf.
-It'll be great during spring and I plan on wearing this tied in a knot around my neck with a white crisp shirt for that chic look.
+It'll be great during summer and I plan on wearing this tied in a knot around my neck with a white crisp shirt for that chic look.
 All I need is a vintage convertible and Saint Tropez as my backdrop to complete this look.</p>

 <br>